Shaw Classic

-The Shaw Classic is a strongman competition run and hosted by four-time World's Strongest Man Brian Shaw, who won the inaugural competition in 2020.
+The Shaw Classic was a strongman competition run and hosted by four-time World's Strongest Man Brian Shaw, who won the inaugural competition in 2020.
 The second edition of the contest had 16 athletes with backgrounds from Europe and North America.
 The total prize pool in 2020 was $53,900.
 In 2021 the prize pool increased to $100,000 and in 2022 the prize pool increased to $150,000.
-In 2023 the prize pool was $251,932 followed by $263,200 in 2024 but has dropped to $178,750 in 2025.
+In 2023 the prize pool was $251,932 followed by $263,200 in 2024 but dropped to $178,750 in 2025.

-Since 2023, the Shaw Classic's invitational event has been branded as Strongest Man on Earth, formerly used by the Fortissimus strongman competition held in 2008 and 2009.
+From 2023 to 2025, the Shaw Classic's invitational event was branded as Strongest Man on Earth, formerly used by the Fortissimus strongman competition held in 2008 and 2009.

 History

 The first Shaw Classic was held in 2020 in the midst of the COVID-19 pandemic.
-With many major events for the year canceled or modified, Shaw invited ten athletes to compete in a closed competition in his private gym in Colorado.
+With many major events for the year canceled or modified, Brian Shaw invited nine other athletes to compete in a closed competition in his private gym in Colorado.
 This was filmed and released shortly after.
 Shaw won the inaugural contest.

 The 2021 contest allowed live spectators.
+Trey Mitchell won this edition, with Shaw and Jean-Francois Caron coming in 2nd and 3rd, respectively.

-Trey Mitchell won this edition.
-2022 added an open men's and women's competition in addition to the invitational, which remained men's only and Trey Mitchell repeated as champion.
+2022 added an open men's and women's competition in addition to the invitational, which remained men's only.
+Trey Mitchell repeated as champion, winning by one point over Shaw, who again came in 2nd.
+Mitchell Hooper came in 3rd in his first appearance at the competition.

-In 2023, the show's invitational was branded "Strongest Man On Earth," a title used earlier by the Fortissimus contests.
+In 2023, the show's invitational was branded the "Strongest Man On Earth," a title used earlier by the Fortissimus contests.
 Shaw won the title for a second time in his last career competition.
-Mitchell Hooper won in 2024 after placing second to Shaw the prior year.
+In 2024, Mitchell Hooper came in first place, after placing second to Shaw the prior year.

 Shaw announced a new formal qualification system for 2025: The previous year's top-5 finishers at Strongest Man on Earth and the podium finishers from World's Strongest Man, Arnold Strongman Classic, and Rogue Invitational.
 Next, the winner of North America's Strongest Man and winner of the Shaw Classic Men's Open would all receive automatic invites, with at-large invitations for athletes that performed well at other elite competitions like the Magnus ver Magnusson Strongman Classic to bring the field to a complete sixteen competitors.

-(Although it is theoretically possible for all sixteen athletes to be drawn from these qualifiers, there is in practice always overlap between these qualifying groups.)
+On 27th December 2025, on the Shaw Strength Podcast, Brian and Keri Shaw stated that the Strongest Man on Earth would not be taking place in 2026.
+Subsequently, on 18th May 2026, Brian announced on the Shaw Strength podcast that the Shaw Classic would not be coming back in the foreseeable future, and that they had decided to liquidate all of the equipment from the shows.